What is Customer Satisfaction?

 Technology can also be one of the ways how to increase customer satisfaction in your call center.
 You can leverage it in two ways.

 The second way is to use a call scripting feature in your call center solution.
-Voiptime Cloud allows you to quickly create different scripts and display them during calls.
+Voiptime Cloud call center software allows you to quickly create different scripts and display them during calls.
 It saves your agents time as they don’t need to switch between different apps.
 Moreover, you can include question blocks into your call script and then export the customers’ answers to external tools as a .xlsx file.
-Thus you can get the information about your customers’ likes and dislikes that can be used in some marketing campaigns or other activities.
+Thus you can get information about your customers’ likes and dislikes that can be used in some marketing campaigns or other activities.

 4. Do not forget about your agents’ satisfaction

 Putting your customers first will reduce your customer churn, yet it doesn’t mean forgetting about your employees.
 They are the first who influence the level of customer satisfaction.

 If your agents are satisfied with their job, it reflects in the way they provide customer service.
 Therefore, it’s necessary to deliver decent training, provide timely feedback and go to great lengths to attract and retain talents.

 Before putting key performance indicators as a goal to measure customer satisfaction levels do this.
 One of the proven ways to dive into the understanding of a call center’s real performance is to examine it.